czl9707/notes-n-writings/Python Async Tests.md

 ================= 1 passed, 5 subtests passed in 5.01s ================
 ```

-This is becoming solid.
-Tests are running concurrently utilizing same process, and we are not losing too much of the benefits from framework.
-But there is still some boil template required for each parent test.
+This approach is becoming solid.
+Tests are running concurrently within same process, and we not retain most of the benefits from the framework, while the cost is some boilerplate required for each parent test.

 ## pytest-asyncio-concurrent